- Agriculture Lighting & Equipment

-The Design Assistance Program provides designer professionals, builders, developers and building owners with energy-saving options for the design of new buildings.
+The Design Assistance Program provides design professionals, builders, developers and building owners with energy-saving options for the design of new buildings.
 In addition, the program offers incentives to design teams and to building owners, which can be used to reduce the upfront cost of high efficiency measures that exceed Wisconsin building code requirements.

-This program works with projects for non-residential new construction and major renovation projects for buildings over 5,000 square feet.
+This program works with new construction and major renovation projects for buildings over 5,000 square feet.

 Measures typically considered during the whole-building energy analysis include: